Senator the Hon Mitch Fifield

-On behalf of the Council of the National Museum of Australia, I am pleased to submit our annual report for the financial year ended 30 June 2015.
-The Council is responsible under sections 7AB and 7AC of the Public Governance Performance and Accountability (Consequential and Transitional Provisions) Rule 2014 for the preparation and content of the report of operations of the National Museum of Australia.
+On behalf of the Council of the National Museum of Australia, I am pleased to submit our annual report for the financial year ended 30 June 2016.

-In accordance with a resolution of the Council, passed on 25 August 2015, the members of Council accept this report as being a fair and accurate representation of the organisation’s performance during the 2014–15 financial year.
+In accordance with a resolution of the Museum’s Council, passed on 9 September 2016, the members of Council accept this report as being a fair and accurate representation of the organisation’s performance during the 2015–16 financial year.

-The Council is pleased with the achievements of the National Museum for 2014–15.
-In advancing its strategic purpose and direction, the Museum has implemented and made strong progress against a new set of strategic priorities for 2014–18.
-These priorities focus on the core functions of the Museum and outline the key business objectives, activities, outputs and performance targets to be achieved over the next three years.
+The Council is pleased with the achievements of the National Museum for 2015–16.
+In advancing its strategic purpose and direction, the Museum has implemented and made strong progress against the strategic priorities for 2014–18.
+These priorities focus on the core functions of the Museum and outline the key business objectives, activities, outputs and performance targets to be achieved over the next four years.

-In meeting these strategic priorities, the Museum has successfully reinvigorated its international profile through partnerships and exhibition exchanges with overseas institutions.
-During 2014–15, the Museum has established partnerships with major institutions in East and South-East Asia, and Europe, including an unprecedented major partnership with the British Museum, which will result in exhibitions in 2015, 2016 and 2018.
+In meeting these strategic priorities, the Museum has continued to develop its international program through partnerships and exhibition exchanges with overseas institutions.
+During 2015–16, the Museum has established new partnerships with major institutions in South-East Asia, and has continued its work with European and Australian institutions to support new models of collaboration to bring Australian stories to a wider audience.

-The Council has welcomed two new members and farewelled four members, including former Chair, Mr Daniel Gilbert AM.
-Mr Gilbert was Chair for the past six years, and the Museum is grateful for his substantial contribution during that time.
-I would like to acknowledge the support of all Council members, who have brought their considerable expertise to the governance of the Museum over the past 12 months.
+The Council has welcomed three members and farewelled three more.
+I would like to acknowledge the support of all Council members who have brought their considerable expertise to the governance of the Museum.